FloderCC/XAI_Cost_ARViewer/README.md

 # XAI Cost Animated Results Viewer

-This project is intended to show some results of the XAI Cost project in an iterative way
+This project is intended to show some results of the XAI Cost project in an iterative manner